 Advanced Safety Features

 International leaves no stones unturned when it comes to safety.
 All International semi-trucks come with state-of-the-art safety and driver assistance technologies.
 Apart from the standard collision mitigation system, the trucks feature multilane automatic emergency braking, highway departure braking, and enhanced adaptive cruise control.
+This way the chances of a truck accident can decrease.

 Also, keeping in mind that most trucks drive on the highway at high speeds, International has updated the Bendix™ BlindSpotter® Side Object Detection System.
 The Blindspotter radar is now more capable than ever, can detect objects up to 20 ft. in front and 20 ft. behind, and comes with broader 150-degree coverage (more details in your International truck operator’s manual).